Galway: Air

 Galway Airport, located 6 km east of the city at Carnmore, ceased to have scheduled passenger flights on 31 October 2011.
 Because the runway is too short to take modern passenger jet aircraft, it is only capable of limited operations.
 Aerfort na Minna (22 km west of the city) operates regular flights to each of the Aran Islands (Oileáin Árann).
-Shannon Airport (90 km) and Ireland West Airport Knock (86 km) are the nearest international airports, both of which have flights around Ireland and to Britain, Continental Europe and North America (from Shannon).
+Shannon Airport (90 km) and Ireland West Airport (86 km) are the nearest international airports, both of which have flights around Ireland and to Britain, Continental Europe and North America (from Shannon).

 Bus

 Buses are the main form of public transport in the city and county.
 Routes operated by Bus Éireann include routes 401 (Salthill/Parkmore), 402 (Seacrest/Merlin Park), 404 (Newcastle/Oranmore), 405 (Rahoon/Ballybane), 407 (Bóthar an Chóiste) and 409 (Parkmore Industrial).
-Routes operated by City Direct include routes 410 (Salthill), 411 (Knocknacarra - Cappagh Rd), 412 (Knocknacarra Express), and 414 (Barna).
+Routes operated by City Direct include routes 410 (Salthill), 411 (Knocknacarra – Cappagh Rd), 412 (Knocknacarra Express), and 414 (Barna).

 Various bus companies also provide links throughout County Galway and nationwide.
 These operate from a number of locations: